 18. What is a Scrip Dividend?

-In this lesson, we will discuss scrip dividends.
-We'll provide the definition, examples and reasons why a company may elect to have a scrip dividend instead of a cash dividend.
+In this lesson, we'll discuss scrip dividends.
+We'll provide the definition, examples, and reasons why a company may elect to have a scrip dividend instead of a cash dividend.

 Earning College Credit